He Mo‘olelo no Kapa‘ahu/ Story of Kapa‘ahu (1996)

 Under the Volcano: the People of Kalapana, 1823-2010

-Kalapana, which lies downslope from Kilauea, the most active Hawaiian volcano, is significant as one of the few Hawaiian communities that persisted on the land into the twentieth century.
-Encroaching lava flows forced The Kalapana community to move away in the 1980s.
-This oral history shares the memories of people who grew up in Kalapana in the 1920s and 1930s, much of it in their own words.
+A documentary and oral history of the Kalapana Hawaiian community.
+It is significant as one of the few Hawaiian communities that persisted on the land into the twentieth century.
+Kalapana lies downslope from Kīlauea, the most active Hawaiian volcano.
+Encroaching lava flows forced the community to move away in the 1980s.
+This history shares the memories of people who grew up in Kalapana in the 1920s and 1930s, much of it in their own words.
 Read more>

 We Had a Life: My Years at Kalaupapa.

-The story of Cathrine Puahala’s life at Kalaupapa Settlement from 1942 when she was sent there when it was discovered that she had Hansen’s disease until the year of her death in 2008.
-Cathrine’s story was tape-recorded over many nights and edited into this memoir.
+The story of Cathrine Puahala’s life at Kalaupapa Settlement from 1942 when she was sent there until the year of her death in 2008.
+Cathrine’s story was tape-recorded over many nights.
 In her own vivid words, she tells of the pain of being taken from her family and sent into isolation to prevent others getting her disease.
+But, she says, “We had a Life.
+We lived just like people outside.”
 Read more>